David-Lor/MQTT2MySQL/README.md

 # MQTT2MongoDB

-A simple Python project that listen to one or more MQTT topics and save all the incoming messages on a MySQL/MariaDB database, as some sort of logger.
+A simple Python service that listen to one or more MQTT topics and save all the incoming messages on a MySQL/MariaDB database, as some sort of logger.
+Very useful to keep a log of your MQTT messages and create statistics or even graphs with Grafana or any other similar tool.

 ## Requirements